INFOGRAPHIC

 • Build equitable pay practices across your organization by implementing laws specific to your location

-Pay transparency laws are a growing trend in employment law, especially at the state and local level.
-Each year, more and more jurisdictions follow suit by passing laws of their own, complicating the jobs of HR departments – especially those at large employers with multiple locations.
+Pay transparency laws are a growing trend in employment law, especially at the state and local levels.
+Each year, more and more jurisdictions follow suit by passing laws of their own, complicating the hiring process for HR departments – especially those at large employers with multiple locations.